-FOREWORD 5
+FOREWORD 4

-GENERAL INFORMATION 6
+GENERAL INFORMATION -

 1. A Brief History of American University

 2. The Merger of the Washington College of Law with American University

 3. University and the United Methodist Church

-4. Statement of Common Purpose

 5. Academic Freedom for All Faculty at American University

 6. Governance at American University

-a.
-The Faculty Senate

-i.
-The University Committee on Faculty Grievances
+The Faculty Senate The University Committee on Faculty Grievances

+·

 b.
-The Faculty of the Washington College of Law 10
+The Faculty of the Washington College of Law

 c.
-Washington College of Law Faculty Committees 11
+Washington College of Law Faculty Committees

 i.
-The Committee on Rank and Tenure 12
+The Committee on Rank and Tenure

 ii.
 The Committee on Appointments

-iii.
-The Committee on Standards and Evaluation

 iv.
 The Committee on Admissions

 v.
 The Committee on Curriculum

 d.
 Deans and Directors of Programs at the Washington College of Law

 e.
 The Dean of the Washington College of Law

 f.
 The Dean of Faculty

 g.
 The Provost

 h.
 The President

 i.
 The Board of Trustees

-7. General Conditions of Faculty Appointments 15
+7. General Conditions of Faculty Appointments

-ΓENURE-LINE FACULTY 16
+FENURED AND TENURE-TRACK FACULTY

-8. Professional Obligations of Tenure-Line Faculty 16
+8. Professional Obligations of Tenured and Tenure-Track Faculty 15

 a.
 Professional Obligations 16

 b.
 Teaching, Scholarship, and Service 16

 9. Academic Ranks and Qualifications 17

 a.
 Full-Time Faculty Ranks 17

 i.
 Assistant Professor 17

 ii.
 Associate Professor

 iii.
 Professor

 iv.
 Distinguished Professor

 i.
-General Description
+General Description 10

 ii.
 Procedures for Nomination and Review

-v.
-The Director of the Law Library

-v.
-The Director of the Law Libraryvi.
-Designation of Special Titles Other than Regular Tenure-Line Faculty Ranks

-vii.
-Administrative Officers and Staff Members with Faculty Rank

-b.
-Emeriti and Emeritae Faculty

-c.
-Affiliate Faculty

-10. Provisions for Faculty Appointments in Tenure-Line Positions

-a.
-Earning Tenure

-i.
-Minimum Rank
+ii.
+Procedures for Nomination and Reviewiii.
+Appointment of Faculty when Hired at the Rank of Distinguished Professor 19

+ii.
+Procedures for Nomination and Review 19

+ii.
+Procedures for Nomination and Review 19 20 anks20

+ii.
+Procedures for Nomination and Review 20 anks20 20

+ii.
+Procedures for Nomination and Review 20 anks20 20

+ii.
+Procedures for Nomination and Review 19 2( anks2( 21 21

+ii.
+Procedures for Nomination and Review

+ii.
+Procedures for Nomination and Review

+ii.
+Procedures for Nomination and Review